Melbourne Writers Festival (MWF) is for everyone who reads.

 We respectfully acknowledge that Melbourne Writers Festival takes place on the traditional lands of the Kulin Nation, in particular the Wurundjeri and Boonwurrung people.
 We pay respects to Elders past and present, and to the Elders of all communities and cultures across Victoria.

 Strategic Direction and Goals

 Our strategic direction for the coming years will allow MWF to focus on the areas of innovation, diversity and connection to build on past programming successes and consolidate its position as a literary festival of local importance and international stature.
 Introducing more inclusivity and fun to the MWF program remains an important goal of the Festival.
 2016’s record attendance of over 73,000 indicates that we are on the right track, and we will continue to create stimulating, meaningful moments that inspire a lasting passion for reading and ideas.

 MWF is part of the Word Alliance, a strategic international partnership which supports and showcases the work of writers and facilitates the creation of international literature projects.
 MWF utilises this network of eight leading international literature festivals, together with funding from Australia Council, to promote Australian writers to the world.
-This collaboration has resulted in the execution of global literary projects such as bringing the Edinburgh World Writers’ Conference to Melbourne, ensuring that Melbourne City of Literature has a place on the global literary stage.
+This collaboration has resulted in the execution of global literary projects such as bringing Jaipur Literature Festival and the Edinburgh World Writers’ Conference to Melbourne, ensuring that Melbourne City of Literature has a place on the global literary stage.

 Dates currently planned for upcoming Festivals are: